Abra19/Abra19/README.md

 <h2>Hi 👋, I'm Elena!</h2>
 <p>I'm a junior frontend developer from Moscow and i'm looking for a job!</p>

+### My Background
+  Frontend Developer Profession, Hexlet

+  Mathematician, Ph.D. in physics and mathematics, Department of Mechanics and Mathematics, Moscow State University

+  Financial Management, Financial University under the Government of the Russian Federation

 ### My contacts
 [Email](mailto:evabrarova@gmail.com)